 Of course, leather will dry and go back to its original shape, but too much water can break down the sole prematurely.
 You can fix this problem easily by wearing overshoes or rain boots when outside.
-Take your nice shoes with you and change at work.
+Take your expensive shoes with you and change at work.

 Drawbacks of Leather Soles

 It’s important to understand that thinner soles (fewer layers) will equate to fragile footwear.
 You can go through the top brands of shoes within months if you don’t have triple-layer bottoms.